Frank Sinatra: Legacy and honors

 Robert Christgau referred to Sinatra as "the greatest singer of the 20th century".
-His popularity is matched only by Elvis Presley, the Beatles, and Michael Jackson.
+His popularity is surpassed only by Elvis Presley, the Beatles, and Michael Jackson.
 For Santopietro, Sinatra was the "greatest male pop singer in the history of America", who amassed "unprecedented power onscreen and off", and "seemed to exemplify the common man, an ethnic twentieth-century American male who reached the 'top of the heap', yet never forgot his roots."
 Santopietro argues that his career was centered around power, perfecting the ability to capture an audience.
+He continues to be regarded as an iconic figure.

 Gus Levene commented that Sinatra's strength was that when it came to lyrics, telling a story musically, Sinatra displayed a "genius" ability and feeling, which with the "rare combination of voice and showmanship" made him the "original singer" which others who followed most tried to emulate.
 George Roberts, a trombonist in Sinatra's band, remarked that Sinatra had a "charisma, or whatever it is about him, that no one else had."
 Biographer Arnold Shaw considered that "If Las Vegas had not existed, Sinatra could have invented it."
 He quoted reporter James Bacon in saying that Sinatra was the "swinging image on which the town is built", adding that no other entertainer quite "embodied the glamour" associated with Las Vegas.
 Sinatra is seen as one of the icons of the 20th century, and has three stars on the Hollywood Walk of Fame.

 In Sinatra's native Hoboken, he was awarded the Key to the City on October 30, 1947.
 In 2003, the city's main post office was rededicated in his honor.
 A bronze plaque, placed two years before Sinatra's death, marks the site of the house where he was born.
 There is also a marker in front of Hoboken Historical Museum, which has artifacts from his life and conducts Sinatra walking tours.
 Frank Sinatra Drive runs parallel to the Hudson River Waterfront Walkway.
 On the waterfront is Frank Sinatra Park, where a bronze plaque was placed in 1989 upon its opening.
 In the Frank Sinatra Park, a 6 ft tall bronze statue of Sinatra was dedicated in 2021 on December 12, Sinatra's birthday.
 A residence hall at Montclair State University in New Jersey was named in his honor.
 Other buildings named for Sinatra include the Frank Sinatra School of the Arts in Astoria, Queens, the Frank Sinatra International Student Center at Hebrew University in Jerusalem, and the Frank Sinatra Hall at the USC School of Cinematic Arts in Los Angeles.
 Wynn Resorts' Encore Las Vegas resort features a restaurant dedicated to Sinatra which opened in 2008.
 There are several roadways named in honor of Frank Sinatra in several states of the U.S.

-Memorabilia from Sinatra's life and career, such as Frank Sinatra's awards, gold records, and various personal items, are displayed at USC's Frank Sinatra Hall in Los Angeles and at Wynn Resort's Sinatra restaurant in Las Vegas.
+Memorabilia from Sinatra's life and career, including awards, gold records, and personal items, are displayed at USC’s Frank Sinatra Hall in Los Angeles and at the Sinatra restaurant at Encore at Wynn Las Vegas.